ultrasonoro9/ultrasonoro9.github.io/aboutme.md

 I have the following qualities:

-- Over twenty years of Audio and Video Experience
+- Over twenty years of Audio and Video experience
-- Over ten years of Video Conferencing Experience
+- Over ten years of Video Conferencing experience
-- I take pride in my work and am constantly learning new things
+- I take pride in my work
 - I'm friendly and easy to work with
+- AVIXA member - CTS-I certification up to date
+- I learn new concepts and systems quickly
-- I am honest
+- I do not rest on my laurels and am constandly learning new things

 What else do you need?